What’s the Difference Between Potting and Conformal Coating?

 What is Conformal Coating?

-Conformal coatings are a protective, non-conductive dielectric layer that are added to a circuit board or electronic device.
+Conformal coatings are protective, non-conductive dielectric layers that are added to a circuit board or electronic device.

 What is Potting?

-Potting (also called embedment) is also designed to protect a device from the surrounding environment.
+Potting, sometimes called embedment, is also designed to protect a device from the surrounding environment.
 But instead of adding a coating, potting uses a “pot” or shell to encase the board or device.

 The potting process begins when the substrate is placed inside the pot.
 A liquid compound is then poured into the pot, filling it and covering the device completely.
 The liquid hardens, encasing the device inside it.
 The pot and the hardened compound surrounding the device become part of the final product.

-Potting is a common technique used to protect printed circuit boards (PCBs), especially in high-volume production facilities.
+Potting is a common technique for protecting printed circuit boards (PCBs), especially in high-volume production facilities.

 Similarities Between Potting and Conformal Coating

-- Prevent the substrate from failing in harsh environments or from vibrations or other potentially-damaging uses.
+- Prevent the substrate from failing in harsh environments or from vibrations.